-All submissions should be formatted for blind review and sent to Stephen Puryear, NCPS Secretary-Treasurer, at email@example.com.
-Please use the subject line “2019 NCPS Submission”.
+All submissions should be formatted for blind review and sent to Beth Hupfer, NCPS Secretary-Treasurer, at NCPSconference@gmail.com.
+Please use the subject line “2020 NCPS Submission”.

 In the body of your email, please indicate your name, email address, phone number, and institutional affiliation (if any).
 If you wish your paper to be considered for a prize (see below), please note this and indicate whether you are an untenured faculty member, graduate student, or undergraduate.

-Location All sessions will be held on the campus of UNCG in Greensboro.
-The third largest city in NC, Greensboro sits 90 miles northeast of Charlotte and 65 miles west of Raleigh-Durham.
-It is served locally by the Piedmont Triad International Airport (GSO).
+Location All sessions will be held on the campus of UNC-Asheville in Asheville, NC.
+The city of Asheville is located in the Blue Ridge Mountains in western North Carolina, around 100 miles from Charlotte, NC.
+It is served locally by the Asheville Regional Airport (AVL).

 Panels and Workshops Panel and workshop proposals on any topic in philosophy, including its pedagogy, are welcome.
 Proposals should specify issues to be discussed, format (including time to be allotted), and names of presenters, and should include brief abstracts of presentations.

 Undergraduate Papers A sufficient number of undergraduate submissions will allow for a session devoted to papers by undergraduates.
 Undergraduate submissions should be clearly labeled as such.